dfmorrison/pyactup/doc/index.rst

 Note that setting the ``decay`` parameter to ``None`` disables the computation of base-level activation.
 That is, the base-level component of the total activation is zero in this case.
+This is different than setting the ``decay`` parameter to zero which still computes the base level activation component, albeit using only frequency with no decay over time.

 Activation noise
 ~~~~~~~~~~~~~~~~